-During 2019, the Township amended its budget several times to reflect changing circumstances.
+During 2021, the Township amended its budget several times to reflect changing circumstances.
 Final actual disbursements were lower than budgeted.
-While most funds experienced increases in 2019, the Fire Fund and Ambulance & EMS Fund experienced decreases related to the purchase of new equipment.
+While nearly all funds experienced increases in 2021, the Fire Fund and the Gasoline Tax Fund experienced a decrease related to increased costs and road maintenance projects.
 Appropriations were not reduced but cost saving measures are continually being reviewed.
 The Board of Trustees monitored its spending closely adhering to budgeted amounts as demonstrated by the budget to actual variances.